For people of a certain temperament, just diving head first into a new activity is not something that comes naturally.

 But if you worry about the right gear, the perfect trip and making sure everything goes OK, you’ll never get out.
 You’ll never learn.
 And you’ll miss out on a lot fun.

 Don’t let “experts” or more colorful writers on the Internet or other media scare you.

 Walking has been done by many for years.

 We are born to walk, explore and seek out new experiences.

 The first step is the hardest one.
-But with a little planning and being open to new experiences (and learning from them), the outdoors won’t be some intimidating place.
+But with a little planning and being open to new experiences (and learning from them), the outdoors won’t be intimidating.
 It will instead be a second home.
 A home you are happy to return to at every opportunity.

-At least that is the way it was for me after my first mistake-prone trip.
+At least, that was how it was for me after my first mistake-prone trip.